MyParcelCOM/docs/content/api/authentication/client-credentials-grant/_index.md

 - `client_id` with the client id as provided by MyParcel.com
 - `client_secret` with the client secret as provided by MyParcel.com

-Don't forget the set the `Content-Type` header to `application/json`.
+Don't forget to set the `Content-Type` header to `application/json`.

 For example:
 ```http